 My ayahuasca journey

 I can tell my remarkable transformation from the old me to the new started with my introduction to Ayahuasca, the ancient plant medicine that connected me to the Source.
-Starting with my first Ayahuasca ceremony in the woods, I gained a valuable perspective about who I was and what my purpose was in this body and the physical world.
-Since then, life has become a school where I’ve been constantly learning lessons from everyone and every experience and evolve to be a better version of myself.
-I learned to connect to my heart vs my mind.
-I’ve been consciously choosing to love vs resent, expand vs contract, connect vs shut down.
+Starting with my first Ayahuasca ceremony in the woods, I gained a valuable perspective about who I was and what my purpose was in this body and physical world.
+Since then, life has become a school where I’ve been constantly learning lessons from everyone and everything and evolving to be a better version of myself.
+Along the way, I understood that I needed to connect more to my heart than my mind, and consciously choose to love vs resent, expand vs contract, and connect vs shutting down.

 How Ayahuasca cured my Hepatitis B:

 I tried to write my journey below with all the details to explain how plants cured my Hepatitis B in 5 days in hopes that it can be a source of light for people who are on the path of self-healing from physical and emotional pain.

 According to Western Science, a true miracle happened to me in Peru and I am now Hepatitis B and medication-free after 10 years of slavery to the pharma industry that cost me roughly $1000/month.